rbardaji/mooda/docs/versions/index_versions.md

 # Version control

-Our last release is [mooda v0.2.0-alpha.1](https://github.com/rbardaji/mooda/releases) but in PyPi, we have the [mooda v0.1.0](https://pypi.org/project/mooda/).
+Our last release is [mooda v0.2.1](https://github.com/rbardaji/mooda/releases).
+In PyPi, we have the [mooda v0.2.1](https://pypi.org/project/mooda/).

 We use [SemVer](http://semver.org/) for versioning.
 Given a version number MAJOR.MINOR.PATCH, increment the: